 BuddyPress uses loops to display the content of its components.
 In this article you will focus on how to “rearrange” the content displayed in four of its major components : Members, Groups, Blogs and finally Activity.
 You will achieve this thanks to the type or action argument of the init functions of each of these […]

 Since version 1.8, it is possible to filter groups by Metadata.
 For instance you can add a meta_query parameter to the bp_has_groups() function.
 To make this possible, BuddyPress uses a built-in WordPress class : WP_Meta_Query (you will find a link to its WordPress codex page at the bottom of this article).
 This feature can help […]

 Documentation for the BP_Group_Member_Query class, introduced in BuddyPress 1.8, will live here.

-Note: This guide is for use with versions of BuddyPress older than 1.8.
+Archived file.
+Good only up to BP 1.7 version Note: This guide is for use with versions of BuddyPress older than 1.8.
 In BP 1.8, the group extension API was rewritten.
-Plugins written as described below should continue to work, but for new projects you are highly encouraged to use the 1.8+ methods described on the main Group Extension API Codex page.
-The group […]
+Plugins written as described below should continue to work, but for new projects you are highly encouraged to use the 1.8+ methods described on […]